 We do not pay any of our officers any cash compensation.
-Rather, we pay our Manager a base management fee pursuant to the terms of the management agreement.
+Rather, we pay our Manager a base management fee and incentive fees based on performance pursuant to the terms of the management agreement.

 Annaly Capital Management, Inc.

 Annaly, which at June 30, 2008 owned and managed a portfolio of approximately \$58.7 billion, primarily in Agency RMBS, commenced its operations on February 18, 1997, and went public on October 20, 1997.
 Annaly trades on the New York Stock Exchange under the symbol "NLY".
 Annaly manages assets on behalf of institutional and individual investors worldwide directly through Annaly and through the funds managed by FIDAC.